TGGC/nestrischamps-emulator-connector/readme.md

 If it worked, it should say "Connected successfully!".
 You can then go to your renderer (go to https://nestrischamps.io/renderers and select Simple 1p) and it should display any game you start.

 You can find your secret on the NestrisChamps settings page, https://nestrischamps.io/settings

+## Easy Connect Info
+The "Easy Connect Info" is meant to encapsulate all necessary information to connect to the websocket at nestetrischamps.io.
+It can contain a number of "key=value" pairs which are seperated by a "&".
+It usually looks something like "v=2&host=XXX&s=YYY", but can also be shortened.
+E.g. "v=1" sends to the players private room, if his DEFAULTSECRET is set up correctly.

+### "v" -> URL Version
+- "v=1" -> ws://nestrischamps.io/ws/room/producer
+- "v=2" -> ws://nestrischamps.io/ws/room/u/{host}/producer

+### "host" -> Twitch Username of the Host
+Can be left out when not URL Version 2 is used.

+### "s" -> Secret
+The player needs to use his private secret to identify himself, can be found on https://nestrischamps.io/settings